Alexhuszagh/PyCPP/README.md

 ## Design

-crosscxx is broken down into 3 core parts:
+crosscxx is broken down into multiple core parts:

 1. A macro-driven abstraction library to detect compiler features.
 2. Encoding and decoding routines
-3. High-level features common in other standard libraries.
+4. High-level features common in other standard libraries.

-Combined, the library has less than 1500 total lines of C++ headers, with binary sizes of < 1MB, and each module has only a few dependencies, making it easy to extract individual modules for use in another project.
+Combined, the library has less than 1500 (is this still accurate??) total lines of C++ headers, with binary sizes of < 1MB, and each module has only a few dependencies, making it easy to extract individual modules for use in another project.

 **Abstraction Library**